-Problem one - You have under processed the meat.
-You say you processed for 80 minutes that is 10 minutes short of the suggested 90 minutes.
+Problem #1 - You have under processed the bear meat.
+You say you processed for 80 minutes, and that is 10 minutes short of the suggested 90 minutes.

-Problem two – cooling the canner too quickly.
+Problem #2 – Cooling the canner too quickly.
 You should allow the canner to cool and reduce pressure back to zero all by itself without hurrying it.
 Sometimes it takes quite a while.
-When you cooled it quickly what happens is the pressure reduces in the canner quicker than in the jars.
-So if there is pressure higher in the jars it swells and pushes out the liquids.
-Thus your low levels of liquids in the jars.
+When you cool it quickly, what happens is the pressure reduces in the canner quicker than in the jars.
+So if there is pressure higher in the jars, it swells and pushes out the liquids.
+Thus your low levels of liquid in the jars.

 I hate to the bearer of bad news.
-IF the only issue was the loss of liquid I’d say just remember next time and carefully watch the seals on those jars and use them up first.
-But since you under processed I’m not sure I would trust that they are safe.
-It could be they are fine… however you have to make that decision.
-If it were me I’d not trust it.
+IF the only issue was a minor loss of liquid, I’d say just remember next time and carefully watch the seals on those jars and use them up first.
+But the liquid loss is not minor in this can and you also under processed.
+I would not trust that they are safe.
+If it were me, I’d not trust it.

-The problem is you need that heat level to be sure you stopped botulism.
+The problem is you need that heat level of the complete processing time to be sure you stopped botulism.
 And botulism can’t be smelled tasted or seen.
 So you don’t know it is there until you get sick.

-Now the good news.
-If it has been less than 24 hours you can reprocess the meat.
+Now, the good news about your canning bear meat question.
+If it has been less than 24 hours, you can reprocess the meat.
 Or just choose to open the jars and freeze it.
 Then try again with a different batch.
 That is probably what I would do.
 The meat will be very cooked if you process it again.

 hope this helps as you're canning bear meat!